CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/02_2_shoebox_p2.md

 <br/><br/>

 ## Create a "Geometry" component
-Double-click the canvas, type in "geometry", click to select the component, and click again on the canvas to place the component.
+Double-click the canvas, type in "Geometry", click to select the component, and click again on the canvas to place the component.

 ```{image} ../_static/shoebox2/shoebox2_2.png
 :width: 100%